lgatto/TeachingMaterial/ident/README.md

 ## Filter optimisation

-Rather than setting filtering values by hand, as shown above, these can be set automativally to meet a specific false discovery rate.
+Rather than setting filtering values by hand, as shown above, these can be set automatically to meet a specific false discovery rate.

 ```r